 For Gelatin: Gently warm to 95⁰-104⁰F (35⁰- 40⁰C) to activate the gelatin.
 Stir with a wire whisk to ensure the gelatin has dissolved.
 Do not boil.

-For Agar agar: Gently heat the coconut milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
+For Agar agar: Gently heat the almond milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
 Do not boil.
 A double boiler can be helpful.

 - Remove from the heat, cover and let cool to below 110° F (43° C).
 The temperature of the nut milk must be below 43° C before adding the starter culture.